kuism/loktra-solutions/README.md

 # loktra-solutions

-These ar solutions for the challenges given for Loktra Use Python 2.7 for both of the problems
+These are the solutions for the challenges given for Loktra Use Python 2.7 for both of the problems

 1. Rehashing